Trontor/INFO30005-2019-fd/README.md

   - Evaluate current eating habits of children, and suggest changes in a positive manner
   - Fresh food relating to other aspects. e.g. How much running needed to consume a piece of pizza.

-  ### Education/Classroom
+  ### Education

-  In the classroom section, texts to teach kids to **form a good eating habit and a better understanding of food** will be included.
+  As mentioned in build proposal, this is a key feature of our website.
+In the Education section, kids will be taught to form a good eating habit and a better understanding of food.
 Specifically,

-  - Online studying: There are online videos and workshops to extend kids' knowledge of green food and learn with fun.
+  - Online studying: There are online videos to extend kids' knowledge of fresh food and learn with fun.
+  - Articles: There will be numerous articles on:
-  - Habit forming: eat xxx how many times a week
+    - Habit forming: eat certain food how many times a week will benefit
-  - Introduction of different types of fresh food and benefits.
+    - Introduction of different types of fresh food and their benefits.
     - Wrong food to eat and what harm it does.

-  Can be done in video or paragraph format.
-Quiz might come right after watching a video.
-Stars will be awarded for completing different readings.
+  Quizzes will pop up after watching videos or reading articles.

   ### Community

-  The web application will be **community-based** to allow more interaction.

-  - Add friends, complete challenge together
+  There will be a small community for each classroom a teacher manages.
+This allows for more interaction among kids, or between kids and teachers.

-  - Share ideas on fresh food benefits.
+  - Share ideas/fun facts on food
   - Weekly challenge: Each week a kid's diet is evaluated based on fresh food consumption and the range of food he/she eats.
-Parents verify what the kids eat and approve of their "consumption request".
-At the end of each week, a leaderboard will show top 3 kids in terms of fresh food consumption and range.
+Teachers set up a leaderboard.
+At the end of each week/month, a leaderboard will show top 3 healthiest kids so teachers can reward or congratulate them.

   ### Others